t4tech-NYC/t4tech-NYC.github.io/README.md

 Here's the source code for the live t4tech gh-pages site.
 Check it out here: https://t4tech-nyc.github.io/

 ## BIG THANKS TO:
-Dee, Matt, and Sayan for making the site look oh so beautiful!
+Dee, Kenzie, and Sayan for making the site look oh so beautiful!